-Spinney Hill Primary School was inspected by Ofsted in September 2015.
-Inspectors found that the school needed to improve to be good.
+Spinney Hill Primary School was inspected by Ofsted in September 2017.
+Inspectors found that the school was good.

 These are the strengths of the school:

 - The school has improved significantly since the previous inspection.
 Staff and governors have benefited from the clear direction provided by the headteacher and her deputy.

 - Leaders have grown a team culture throughout the school based on sharing good practice and creating an ‘open-door’ policy.
 Teachers and teaching assistants work collaboratively to meet the needs of pupils.

 - Governors are effective in their role and hold the school to account.
 They are knowledgeable about the school’s strengths and areas for development.
 Through their high expectations, they support school improvements.

 - The curriculum covers a wide variety of subjects and prepares children well for life in modern Britain.
 However, the school’s assessment practices in subjects other than English and mathematics are currently underdeveloped.

 - Teaching and learning have improved since the last inspection.
 Children say their teachers make learning fun and that lessons are exciting.

 - Leaders have created a caring and nurturing learning environment based on mutual respect and positive relationships.
 Pupils’ personal development, behaviour and welfare are good as a result of this.